Steemblocks/Steem-Local-Broadcast/README.md

 # Steem Blockchain Local Broadcast JavaScript Tools

 This project provides JavaScript scripts to interact with the Steem blockchain.
-It includes tools for delegating and returning vesting shares, using the `steem-js` library.
+It includes tools for delegating and returning vesting shares, using the `steem-js` library with multi-node failover support.

 ## Features

-- **Delegation**: Delegate STEEM Power (VESTS) to other accounts.
+- **Delegation**: Delegate STEEM Power (VESTS) to other accounts
-- **Return Delegation**: Return delegated STEEM Power (VESTS) from other accounts.
+- **Return Delegation**: Return delegated STEEM Power (VESTS) from other accounts
-- **Easy Input**: Specify amounts in STEEM instead of VESTS for user convenience.
+- **Easy Input**: Specify amounts in STEEM instead of VESTS for user convenience
+- **Multi-Node Support**: Automatic failover between multiple Steem nodes
+- **Connection Testing**: Test connectivity to Steem nodes with detailed information

 ## Prerequisites